 1 Table 21 at Volt, Frederick

 Celebrity chef and James Beard Award Finalist Bryan Voltaggio’s Volt restaurant in Frederick is a fine dining experience beyond any other.
-You need to reserve this exclusive table eight months in advance, but planning ahead pays off.
+You need to reserve this exclusive table months in advance, but planning ahead pays off.
 Indulge in a 21-course tasting menu and sit inside the kitchen to watch world-class chefs prepare your seasonal, specially-curated meal.

 More about VOLT

 Frederick, MD 21701

 2 Beer, Bourbon, & BBQ Festival, Timonium

 Get your fill of the three “B’s” at this event where you can enjoy all-you-can-sample beer and bourbon, plus barbecue on sale from a variety of food vendors.
 Seminars, games and live music are also on tap at this event held at the Maryland State Fairgrounds Cow Palace.
 Choose from a one- or two-day ticket, with designated driver tickets available at a discount.
 More info...